 Yesterday I got an email from someone asking about a Homemade Dish Soap recipe.
 My initial reaction was “I’ve already done that!”, but then I thought about it for a minute and realized that is something I HAVEN’T done a post on before!
 I could hardly believe it. lol.
 How could I have missed THAT one?

-My only explanation is that since so many of my really effective homemade solutions include Dawn Dishwashing Detergent, I almost always have it on hand.
+My only explanation is that since so many of my really effective homemade solutions include Dawn Dish Soap, I almost always have it on hand.
 So when I DO need a liquid for washing something by hand…I usually just turn to that.

 But since I really, really LOVE making my own products whenever possible…I definitely wanted to give this a try.
 So I started doing some research and HOURS later was almost SORRY I had taken this on!
 Do you realize how many different “recipes” there are out there for DIY Dishwashing Liquid?
 A LOT!!!

 I had a really hard time coming up with a combination of ingredients I liked, because I was looking for a few very specific things.

 - It had to be SIMPLE to make.

 - It had to have only a few ingredients.

 - It had to smell good. (or at least not BAD!) :-)